-According to the 100,000 page case file obtained by Mada Masr, investigations conducted by National Security depended on a testimony from a National Security officer who provided information about the nature of Rabea al-Adaweya sit-in based on his “secret sources”.
+According to the 100,000 page case file obtained by Mada Masr, investigations conducted by National Security Agency were based on a testimony from a NSA officer that provided information about the nature of Rabea al-Adaweya sit-in based on his “secret sources.”

 The officer explained that the leaders of the Muslim Brotherhood intentionally staged this sit-in to counter the June 30 mass protests against former Islamist President Mohamed Morsi, and how they executed a “plan to use violence to cause security vacuum in the country, threaten national peace and inciting to attack opponents of the ousted president to foil the [June 30] protests.”

 Four of the testimonies included in the case file are from civilians.
-One of these is from a resident of the Giza district of Imbaba who said that he headed to the Rabea sit-in to join the protesters, but as he attempted to leave he was beaten and tortured and sustained severe injuries in the back and thighs.
+One of these is from a resident of the Giza district of Imbaba who said that he headed to the Rabea sit-in to join the protesters, but as he attempted to leave he was beaten and tortured and sustained severe injuries to his back and thighs.

-The case’s latest court session was on August 9, and it was the second session in which the prosecution presented its evidence.
+The case’s latest court session was on August 9.
+It was the second session in which the prosecution presented its evidence.

 The prosecution showed a map of the confrontations between the police and members of the Brotherhood.
-The evidence also included video footage showing Brotherhood leaders giving inflammatory remarks inciting violence against political dissidents, police and army forces and Copts.
+The evidence also included video footage showing Brotherhood leaders making charged remarks and inciting violence against political dissidents, police and Armed Forces and Copts.
 There were also photos showing the sit-in and its surrounding environment.

 The prosecution’s representative said during the court session that armed men in the encampment fled during the dispersal through a safe passage that police forces prepared for protesters to peacefully leave the sit-in.
 The prosecution added that other armed members of the organization were arrested from the site of the sit-in.